Anne, Princess Royal: Public appearances

-Anne's first public engagement was at the opening of an educational and training centre in Shropshire in 1969.
-Anne travels abroad on behalf of the United Kingdom up to three times a year.
-She began to undertake overseas visits upon leaving secondary school, and accompanied her parents on a state visit to Austria in the same year.
-Her first tour of Australia was with her parents in 1970, since which she returned many times to undertake official engagements as a colonel-in-chief of an Australian regiment, or to attend memorials and services such as the National Memorial Service for victims of the Black Saturday bushfires in Melbourne on 22 February 2009.
-In 1990 she became the first member of the royal family to make an official visit to the Soviet Union when she went there as a guest of President Mikhail Gorbachev and his government.
+Anne's first public engagement took place in 1969, when she opened an educational and training centre in Shropshire.
+She travels abroad on behalf of the United Kingdom up to three times a year.
+She began undertaking overseas visits after leaving secondary school, and accompanied her parents on a state visit to Austria in the same year.
+Her first tour of Australia was with her parents in 1970, and she has returned many times since to carry out official engagements as colonel-in-chief of an Australian regiment, or to attend memorials and services, including the National Memorial Service for victims of the Black Saturday bushfires in Melbourne on 22 February 2009.
+In 1990, she became the first member of the royal family to make an official visit to the Soviet Union, travelling there as a guest of President Mikhail Gorbachev and his government.